-Rav Doron Perez is the Chief Executive of World Mizrachi.
+Rav Doron Perez is the Executive Chairman of World Mizrachi.
 He previously served the South African Jewish community for 15 years as the Rabbi of the Mizrachi Movement, Senior Rabbi of the Mizrachi Shul and the Head of Yeshiva College schools.
 Rav Perez is the author of the book “Leading the Way”.